Scrashdown/PRU-Audio-Processing/Report/Report.md

 ## PRU / PRUSS

 The PRUSS is a module of the ARM CPU used on the BeagleBone Black.
 It stands for PRU SubSystem, where PRU stands for Programmable Real-time Unit.
 The PRUSS contains 2 PRUs which are essentially very small and simple 32-bit microprocessors running at 200 MHz and using a custom instruction set.
-Each PRU has a constant 200 MHz clock rate, 8 KB of instruction memory, 8 KB of data memory, along with 12 KB of data memory shared between the 2 PRUs.
+Each PRU has a constant 200 MHz clock rate, 8 kB of instruction memory, 8 kB of data memory, along with 12 kB of data memory shared between the 2 PRUs.
 They can be programmed either in assembly using the `pasm` assembler or in C using the `clpru` and `lnkpru` tools.

 The PRUs are designed to be as time-deterministic as possible.
 That is, pretty much all instructions will execute in a constant number of cycles (usually 1, therefore in  5 ns at the 200 MHz clock rate) except for the memory instructions which may vary in execution time.